huggingface/peft/README.md

 | T5        | ✅  | ✅  | ✅  |   |
 | BART      | ✅  | ✅  | ✅  |   |

+## Caveats:
+1. Doesn't work currently with DeeSpeed ZeRO Stage-3.
+Extending support with DeeSpeed ZeRO Stage-3 is in backlog.